hongkongkiwi/node-hko-scraper/README.md

 }
 ```

+## Issues

+I'm happy to fix any issues, but make sure to send a [Gist](https://gist.github.com) of your XML or HTML content so I can recreate the problem.
+The government feeds are inconsistent so sometimes I might not be able to recreate the problem.

 ## Other Handy Modules

 * [hongkong-pollution](https://www.github.com/hongkongkiwi/node-hongkong-pollution) - For Air Quality and Pollution Data for Hong Kong.

 ## Contributing